Streets of St. Louis: Pine Street

-Pine Street runs east–west from Memorial Drive in Downtown St. Louis to Jefferson Avenue in Downtown West, where it turns into a service entrance at the Wells Fargo campus.
+Pine runs east–west from Memorial Drive in Downtown St. Louis to Jefferson Avenue in Downtown West, where it turns into a service entrance at the Wells Fargo campus.
 It then runs for another block Beaumont Street and Leffingwell Avenue, before being interrupted again.
 Formerly, it connected to West Pine Boulevard in the Central West End (which runs from Vandeventer Avenue to Forest Park).
 Between Pine Street and West Pine Boulevard are the campuses of Harris–Stowe State University and Saint Louis University.
 The former path of Pine Street is preserved as the West Pine Mall, the major pedestrian route through the campus of Saint Louis University.

 Salisbury Street

-Salisbury Street is an east–west street in the Hyde Park neighborhood of St. Louis.
+Salisbury is an east–west street in the Hyde Park neighborhood of St. Louis.
 It is named after James Salisbury, American civil war doctor, and the creator of the Salisbury steak as part of a diet intended to reduce the incidence of diarrhea among soldiers.

 Sarah Street

-Sarah Street is a major north–south street which runs from the Greater Ville neighborhood on Labadie Street to Vandeventer Avenue in the Forest Park Southeast neighborhood.
+Sarah is a major north–south street which runs from the Greater Ville neighborhood on Labadie Street to Vandeventer Avenue in the Forest Park Southeast neighborhood.
 The song "Down on Sarah Street", which refers to this street, is included on Otis Spann's album The Blues Is Where It's At.

 Sidney Street

-Sidney Street runs from the neighborhood of Kosciusko and the Mississippi River to Grand Avenue near the neighborhoods of Compton Heights and Tower Grove East.
+Sidney runs from the neighborhood of Kosciusko and the Mississippi River to Grand Avenue near the neighborhoods of Compton Heights and Tower Grove East.
 Named after Sarah Sidney Carr Lane, the daughter of Dr. William Carr Lane the first mayor of St. Louis and a practicing physician.